dough10/hl2dm-stats/api-doc.md

 <a name="scanner"></a>

 ## scanner
-reads log one line at a time looking for landmark words
+reads log one line at a time looking for game events

 **Kind**: global constant
 <a name="Datamodel"></a>

 ## Datamodel
-data class
+data - this data has Class ;)

 **Kind**: global constant
 <a name="logUser"></a>

 ## logUser
-logs a user connection to database
+logs a user connection to a mongodb session

 **Kind**: global constant
 <a name="print"></a>

 ## print
-log line to console with timestamp
+log line a to console with timestamp

 **Kind**: global constant
 <a name="Timer"></a>